melikeguler99/case_study/README.md

 `qcpipe.nf` - contains the main nextflow script that calls all the processes in the workflow.
 `nextflow.config` - contains default parameters to use in the pipeline.
-`scripts/` - contains individual process files for each step in the workflow.
+`scripts/` - contains Python scripts called by processes.
-`config/` - contains infrastructure-specific config files (currently only contains gadi.config)

 - Creta your personal data folder